 |Further details indoors|

-Very large double bedroom has plenty of wardrobe and storage space.There is a brand new double bed and bedroom furniture and door that lead onto glorious spacious terrace with views of the surrounding countryside.
+The Bathroom is a good size and has a bath with overhead shower attachment, hand basin and WC.
+Very large double bedroom has plenty of wardrobe and storage space.There is a brand new double bed and bedroom furniture with a door that leads onto the glorious sunny spacious terrace with views of the surrounding countryside and a BBQ.

 |Further details outdoors|

 Free Parking nearby.
-Paid parking outide.
-Secure car park 5 minutes walk
+Paid parking outside.
+Secure underground car park 5 minutes walk

 The Department of the Gard is named after its river and it stretches from the Cevennes hills in the north to the Mediterranean in the south.
 It has one of the best climates in France.